Dee's PorTfolio

 Sculpture - Vanishing Grace at Rest

-Listed in 2025 as critically endangered, with only an estimated 2,300 individuals remaining in the wild.
+The Kordofan Giraffe, Listed in 2025 as critically endangered, with only an estimated 2,300 individuals remaining in the wild.
 The subspecies has experienced an 80% decline in population over the past 35 years, leading to its classification as Critically Endangered on the IUCN Red List.
 Significant threats include poaching, habitat loss, and human encroachment.

 Series - Echoes of the wild